-On January 13, 34-year-old actress Mary-Kate Olsen and 50-year-old Olivier Sarkozy participated in a virtual hearing over video call to finalize their divorce.
+On 13th January, 33-year-old actress Mary-Kate Olsen and 50-year-old Olivier Sarkozy participated in a virtual hearing over video call to finalise their divorce.
 Thanks to a judge-approved screenshot of the proceedings, we now know that everyone wore black for the occasion (coincidence?
 The Olsen Effect?) and that Olsen reportedly faced some very relatable Zoom technical difficulties, which delayed the hearing for a whole 10 minutes.

 The exes reportedly reached a final agreement on the divorce, and if the settlement goes through at the end of the week, it'll mark the end to a messy split that has dragged on for more than eight months.

 Olsen, who married Sarkozy in 2015 (remember the iconic "bowls and bowls of cigarettes?") after dating for three years, originally signed a petition for divorce in April 2020.
 According to court documents, she felt "the relationship had broken down irretrievably" and that she wanted to have children, while Sarkozy — who has two grown children by a previous marriage — did not.